huohuoren4/docs/python/pytest/how_to_guides/fixture.md

             login_page.login(faux_user)
 ```

-## Fixtures can introspect the requesting test context
+## Fixtures can introspect the requesting test context {#fixtures-can-introspect-the-requesting-test-context}

 Fixture functions can accept the `request` object to introspect the “requesting” test function, class or module context.
 Further extending the previous `smtp_connection` fixture example, let’s read an optional server URL from the test module which uses our fixture: